ryusangwon/ryusangwon/README.md

 - 👋 Hi, I’m @ryusangwon
-- 👀 I’m interested in System Programming
+- 👀 I’m interested in Mobile
-- 🌱 I’m currently learning Mobile System, Cloud Computing, Deap Learning and IoT
+- 🌱 I’m currently learning Mobile System, IoT and secure
 - 💞️ I’m looking to collaborate on SDS
 - 📫 How to reach me r8uuuuuuuu@gmail.com